-It is a sign that the world may be upside down when French tourists in Las Vegas take pictures of themselves in front of the Paris Las Vegas hotel and casino complex which includes a half-scale replica of the Eiffel Tower.
+It is a sign that the world may be upside down when French tourists in Las Vegas take pictures of themselves in front of the Paris Las Vegas Hotel and Casino complex which includes a half-scale replica of the Eiffel Tower.
 And, yet this is not the strangest behavior I observed recently during a trip to southern Nevada, an area that along with the much of the West is suffering through the worst drought on record.

 As a visitor to Las Vegas you could be forgiven for not understanding that the city is suffering a prolonged and extreme drought.
 Yes, there was a small sign in the bathroom of my hotel room that read: "Dear Guest, Southern Nevada and the West are experiencing extreme drought conditions."
-It suggested reusing towels as do most hotels now, even ones not located in drought-striken areas.
+It suggested reusing towels as do most hotels now, even those not located in drought-striken areas.
 But it did not suggest any other measures I might take.

 Outside the hotel and in seeming contradiction to the bathroom message, the Las Vegas strip is brimming with so-called "water features," a term taken from geology for naturally occurring water on the earth's surface or underground.
-But these are anything but natural.
-Perhaps the most spectacular is the fountain at the Bellagio which has water jets that shoot maybe 100 feet into the air and dance to tunes broadcast by cleverly concealed outdoor loudspeakers.
+But these features are anything but natural.
+Perhaps the most spectacular is the fountain at the Bellagio Resort & Casino which has water jets that shoot maybe 100 feet into the air and dance to tunes broadcast by cleverly concealed outdoor loudspeakers.
 (The link leads to a video of the fountain in action though one must really be there to appreciate it fully.)
 The pool from which this bit of spectacle originates looks like a small reservoir several football fields in size.

 Frank Sinatra and the Fountain

 As Frank Sinatra crooned "Luck Be a Lady," the evaporation from the water jets was so great that the Nevada desert air was transformed for a few minutes into something akin to my own muggy Michigan summer atmosphere.
-My face ended up dripping not from spray, but from sweat--even in the still searing nighttime heat that generally leaves one hot and dry rather than hot and sweaty.
+My face ended up dripping not from spray, but from condensation--even in the still searing nighttime heat that generally leaves one hot and dry rather than hot and sweaty.

-At the New York, New York hotel and casino one need only stand outside to experience the Statue of Liberty in a fake New York harbor complete with a squirting fireboat and a Brooklyn Bridge that you can actually walk over.
+At the New York, New York Hotel and Casino one need only stand outside to experience the Statue of Liberty in a fake New York Harbor complete with a squirting fireboat and a Brooklyn Bridge that you can actually walk over.
 This "water feature" was one of only two on which I saw a small plaque which mentioned the drought.
 It read:

 New York New York is proud to operate this water feature in full compliance with all drought ordinances.
 A current water efficiency and drought response plan is on file with local water purveyors.

-One wonders about the efficacy of these ordinances if they allow such continued profligate water use.
+One wonders about the efficacy of these ordinances if they allow such profligate water use.
 And, in fact, it turns out that water features at resorts in Las Vegas are exempt from these ordinances.
 Nevertheless, some hotel owners have responded with extraordinary conservation efforts.
 MGM is featured in a video on the Southern Nevada Water Authority site for its efforts.
 (Click on "Conservation" and then "Rebates and Programs" to find this video.)
 Yet, MGM continues to operate huge water features at its Mirage and Treasure Island hotels albeit with so-called "gray water" generated by guests in its hotel rooms and purified on site for this purpose.

 The water authority claims that hotels and casinos only consume about 4 percent of southern Nevada's water.
 But, of course, they are leaving out all the vendors who sell to and service the hotels and casinos, all the people who work there and thus live in the city's apartments and homes that use water, and all the ancillary businesses that serve the people who work and live in Las Vegas, i.e. the banks, laudromats, car washes, restaurants, day care facilities, schools, and so on.